hivellm/lexum/lexum-cli/USER_MANUAL.md

 # Lexum CLI User Manual

-Complete guide to using the Lexum command-line interface.
+Complete guide to using the Lexum command-line interface for search engine operations.

 ## Table of Contents